armin-pfaeffle/atom-minify/README.md

     - `uglify-js`
     - `yui-js`

+   Example: `minifier: clean-css`

 - #### minifierOptions
     See [OPTIONS.md](https://github.com/armin-pfaeffle/atom-minify/blob/master/OPTIONS.md) for more information about custom minifier options.

 - #### buffer
     This value sets the buffer size in Bytes.
 It must be a value Integer and **greater than 1024 * 1024 = 1MB**.

 ## Predefined shortcuts

 - #### `ctrl-shift-m`
-Minify content of opened file to **a new file**.
+    Minify content of **opened file to a new file**.
 The filename of the new file is specified by **Filename pattern for minified CSS/JS file** options.
-Minification only works on files that ends with `.css` or `.js` (comparison is case **insensitive**).
+In general, minification only works on files that ends with `.css` or `.js` (comparison is case **insensitive**), else atom-minify asks you of which file type it is.

 - #### `alt-shift-m` / `cmd-shift-m`
     Minify content of opened file.
 This command does not create a new file, nor saves the minified content.
 If file extension is `.css` or `.js` the minifier is automatically detected, else you are asked which minifier to use.
 This option is especially useful when you want to quickly minify CSS or JavaScript without creating a file.

 - #### `ctrl-alt-shift-m` / `ctrl-cmd-shift-m`
     En- or disables option [Minify on save](#minify-on-save).

 - #### `ctrl-alt-shift-h` / `ctrl-cmd-shift-h`
     Closes notification panel if visible.

 - #### `ctrl-alt-shift-c ctrl-1` / `ctrl-cmd-shift-c ctrl-1`
     Select the CSS minifier **YUI Compressor**.

 - #### `ctrl-alt-shift-c ctrl-2` / `ctrl-cmd-shift-c ctrl-2`
     Select the CSS minifier **clean-css**.

 - #### `ctrl-alt-shift-c ctrl-3` / `ctrl-cmd-shift-c ctrl-3`
     Select the CSS minifier **CSSO**.

 - #### `ctrl-alt-shift-c ctrl-4` / `ctrl-cmd-shift-c ctrl-4`
     Select the CSS minifier **Sqwish**.

 - #### `ctrl-alt-shift-j ctrl-1` / `ctrl-cmd-shift-j ctrl-1`
     Select the CSS minifier **YUI Compressor**.

 - #### `ctrl-alt-shift-j ctrl-2` / `ctrl-cmd-shift-j ctrl-2`
     Select the CSS minifier **Google Closure Compiler**.

 - #### `ctrl-alt-shift-j ctrl-3` / `ctrl-cmd-shift-j ctrl-3`
     Select the CSS minifier **UglifyJS2**.

 ## Issues, questions & feedback